craigmckeachie/react-course/concepts/16-Hooks.md

 To take the class component above and translate it into a function component it would look as follows

-##### Array destructuring

-The syntax for useEffect is confusing at first because it uses Array destructuring to return a pair.

 ```js
 function Example() {